Oklahoma Gun Deaths

-While federal law requires that licensed firearms dealers initiate a background check on the purchaser prior to the sale of a firearm, Oklahoma does not require private sellers (those who are not licensed dealers) to initiate a background check when transferring a firearm.
+While federal law requires that licensed firearms dealers initiate a background check on the purchaser before selling them a firearm, Oklahoma doesn’t require private sellers (those who are not licensed dealers) to initiate a background check when transferring a firearm.

 Can I Conceal/Open Carry in Oklahoma?

-Oklahoma recently passed a constitutional carry bill which will allow most residents over the age of 21 to carry concealed or unconcealed firearms without a license, effective in November 2019.
+Oklahoma recently passed a constitutional carry bill which will allow most Oklahomans over the age of 21 to carry concealed or unconcealed firearms without a license, effective in November 2019.

 Do I Need Firearms Training Before Applying for a License?

-As outlined by Oklahoma’s CCW requirements, completion of an approved firearms training class (or an exemption from a class) is a requirement to obtain CCW licensure.
-Firearms training classes are important, especially for new or novice gun users, as it provides important insight on how a gun operates and how to keep you (and your family) safe when guns are present in the home.
+Oklahoma’s CCW requirements, make it mandatory to attend an approved firearms training class (or present an exemption from a class) to obtain a CCW license.
+Firearms training classes are important, especially for new or novice gun users.
+They provide important insight into how a gun operates and how to keep yourself and your family safe when guns are present in the home.

 Do I need a license to own a gun?

-Anyone applying for a CCW license in the state of Oklahoma requires proof of residency in Oklahoma, as well as a valid Oklahoma driver’s license or state photo identification card.
-After constitutional carry goes into effect in November 2019, although a CCW license will no longer be required to purchase or own a gun in Oklahoma, a valid Oklahoma license or state ID will still be required.
+Anyone applying for a CCW license in the state of Oklahoma will need to provide proof of residency as well as a valid driver’s license or state photo ID.
+After constitutional carry goes into effect in November 2019, you won’t need a CCW license, but the ID requirements will remain.

-In addition, traveling to another state that does not have constitutional carry will require an Oklahoma-issued CCW license in order to conceal carry a firearm.
+Traveling to another state that does not have constitutional carry, however, will require an Oklahoma-issued CCW license.

 Suicide Hotline and Information